ome/ome-docker/omero-grid/README.md

 The images will be tagged (`<user>/<image>:<tag>`) with a different user (based on the CI server if not the default) and tag (the release version or branch name) to indicate they are using a non-standard version of OMERO.

-In addition `omego` args can also be passed, if this is done the image name will be prefixed with `X-`.
+In addition `omego` args can also be passed, if this is done the image name will be prefixed with `x-`.